 Get your cannabis training done online at Cannabis Training U and step up your game and set yourself apart with your cannabis knowledge and certifications.

 Step 2: Cannabis Interview

-Send out your cannabis resume and marijuana cover letter to hiring cannabis industry employers along with your Cannabis Training U cannabis certifications.
+Send out your cannabis resume and marijuana cover letter to hiring cannabis industry employers along with your Cannabis Training University cannabis certification courses.